Is it safe to travel during pregnancy?

 Can I travel by air?

 Travel in late pregnancy is usually restricted and may require a written note from a physician.
-Before booking your flight, check your airline’s travel requirements for pregnant women.
+Before booking your flight, check your airline’s travel requirements for pregnant people.

 How can I protect myself against malaria?

 Malaria is spread to people by the bite of a female mosquito infected with malaria parasites.
 You are most at risk of serious illness and complications from malaria if you are pregnant, a young child or have a weakened immune system.
-Malaria increases the risk of miscarriage, stillbirth, and death for mother and infant.
+Malaria increases the risk of miscarriage, stillbirth, and death for mothers and infants.

-Pregnant women cannot take certain anti-malaria medications and should avoid travel to areas where anti-malaria medications are required.
-If you must travel, visit your health care provider or a travel clinic to find out if there is a safe anti-malaria medication.
-You should also be more careful to avoid mosquito bites.
-For more information about Malaria and how to protect yourself from mosquito bites, see HealthLinkBC File #41f Malaria Prevention.
+Pregnant people cannot take certain anti-malaria medications.
+If you are pregnant, avoid travel to areas where these medications are required.
+If you must travel, visit your health care provider or a travel clinic to find a safe anti-malaria medication.
+Avoid mosquito bites.
+For more information about malaria and how to protect yourself from mosquito bites, visit HealthLinkBC File #41f Malaria Prevention.

 How can I protect myself against the Zika virus?

-For more information on Zika virus, including how to protect yourself and your family, see our Zika Virus health feature: www.healthlinkbc.ca/health-feature/zika-virus.
+For more information on Zika virus, including how to protect yourself and your family, visit our Zika Virus health feature.

 How can I prevent or treat traveller’s diarrhea?

 Avoid using bismuth subsalicylate (Pepto Bismol®) to treat diarrhea.
-Speak to your health care provider about what medications you are able to take.
+Speak to your health care provider about what medications to take.

-To help prevent traveller’s diarrhea, you need to follow good personal hygiene practices and be careful about what you eat and drink.
-For tips on how to stay healthy while travelling, see HealthLinkBC File #41e Traveller’s Diarrhea.
+Follow good personal hygiene practices.
+Be careful about what you eat and drink.
+For tips on how to stay healthy while travelling, visit HealthLinkBC File #41e Traveller’s diarrhea.

 When do I need to seek medical care while travelling or when I return home?